sunlaud/space-invaders-gl/README.md

 ##About
-Space invader GL this is simple open game project realized in scala.
+Space Invaders GL is a simple open-source game project in scala.

 ###If you love game programming and scala - join!!!